mpco/AlfredWorkflow-DEVONthink-Search/README.md

     - It **only** support the following `dnt` keyword and single database.
 - **DEVONthink Pro Search**, for DEVONthink Pro/Pro Office
     - [Download](https://github.com/mpco/AlfredWorkflow-DEVONthink-Search/releases)
     - Search results are the same as in DEVONthink, sorted by keywords matching score.
-(Groups in the results are filtered out.)
     - It's not necessary to enable `Create Spotlight Index`.
     - The information displayed in the search results is more abundant.